nyorain/vil/docs/own/workstack.md

 - [ ] fix found bufparser leak
+	- [ ] afterwards: use valgrind for tests in ci to see new leaks/issues?
 - [x] integration test: depend on meson subproject for mock driver And don't hardcode my own env path
 	- [x] also make sure we don't need the layer to be installed